Education in Norway: Lower secondary school (ungdomsskole, years 8–10, ages 13–16)

 When the students enter lower secondary school, at age 12 or 13, they begin being graded on their work.
 Their grades together with their location in the country will determine whether they get accepted to their upper secondary school of choice or not.
-From eighth grade, students can choose one elective (valgfag) and one language.
+From the eighth year, students can choose one elective (valgfag) and one language.
 Typical offered languages are German, French, and Spanish as well as additional English and Norwegian studies.
 Before the educational reform of August 2006, students could choose a practical elective instead of the languages.
 Teens born in 1999 and later could once again choose a practical elective known as (arbeidslivsfag) or career studies upon starting lower secondary school, thus getting the option to choose two electives.
 The electives vary significantly between schools, even in the same municipality.

-A student may take the grade 10 exam in a particular subject early as long as he or she has been granted an exemption from further instruction in the elementary/middle school curriculum of that subject.
+A student may take the year 10 exam in a particular subject early as long as he or she has been granted an exemption from further instruction in the elementary/middle school curriculum of that subject.

 In 2009, Norwegian fifteen-year-olds performed better in OECDs Programme for International Student Assessment than other Scandinavian countries, with significant improvement since 2006.
 In mathematics; however, the top 10% were estimated to lag three years behind the top-scoring students in Shanghai.

 Criticism has come (2024) from Sanna Sarromaa, a sociologist who has taught at Lower secondary level (in Norway): "One always waits for the slowest and" most stupid [pupils]"; furthermore, she says that the parents must "provide (for) all basic knowledge".